OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/prepare-xml-for-auto-installation-upgradation.md

 8. Find **@CERT_COMP_COUNTRY@** and replace it with your Organization's Country.
 9. Find **@CERT_VALIDITY@** and replace it with number of days for which the certificate should be considered valid.

-# 9 - Advance Security Configuration
+# <div id="advance-security-configuration"> 9 - Advance Security Configuration </div>

 1. Make sure you have configure ADV_SEC_CONFIG with "1" value in step 5.
 2. Find panel with id "UserInputPanel.securityConfig" remove comment from parameters.
 3. Find **@SEC_KEYMODE@** replace with "newSecretKey".
 4. Find **@SEC_KEY_PATH@** and replace with your secret key installation path.
 5. Find **@SEC_ALGO@** and replace with either "AES-256" or "DES-56 or "DESede-168" as per your need.
-6. Note do not copy your secret file once its generated after OpsHub Integration Manager installation process.
+6. Note do not copy your secret file once its generated after <code class="expression">space.vars.SITENAME</code> installation process.